-We recognise that self-assessment is an important part of learning in Relationships Education.
-Children will complete pre-unit assessments and end of unit assessments at the start and end of each unit.
 We will use our class books to record whole class discussions and group work in PSHE.
 We also highly value pupil voice and will take into account the opinions of our children about what they would like to learn.

 From time to time, the PSHE leader will ask staff to reflect on the effectiveness of learning in particular units of work, using the rating sheets in each unit.
 Best practice will also be shared through lesson observations, monitoring of planning and children's work and also through training opportunities.